Millet For Babies – Everything You Need To Know

 3. Which is better, wheat or millet for babies?

 Millets for babies are a healthy option to provide the required nutrients for their growth.
 They are easy to digest, hypoallergenic, and gluten-free.
 Ensure to choose and store millets carefully.
 Millets may be introduced to babies from around six months of age in small quantities with breast milk or formula feeding.
 They can be prepared in several ways, such as porridge and toasted cereals, or cooked with other vegetables for enhanced taste and optimum infant nutrition.
-Though millets are considered safe for babies, it is best to consult a doctor, especially if your baby has food allergies.
+Though millets are considered safe for babies, it is best to consult a doctor to prevent potential food allergies in babies.

 Infographic: Advantages Of Including Millets In A Baby’s Diet